Diocese of Peoria: 1670 to 1776

 During the 17th century, present day Illinois was part of the French colony of New France.
 The Diocese of Quebec, which had jurisdiction over the colony, sent numerous French missionaries to the region.

-Catholicism in the Peoria area dates from the days of the missionary Jacques Marquette, who rested at the Native American village of Peoria on his voyage up the Illinois River in 1673.
-Opposite the present site of Peoria, the explorers Robert de La Salle and Henri de Tonti in 1680 built Fort Crèvecoeur.
-Mass was celebrated there by the Recollect Fathers, Gabriel Ribourdi, Zenobius Membre, and Louis Hennepin.
+Catholicism in the Peoria area dates from the days of the French missionary Jacques Marquette, who rested at the Native American village of Peoria on his voyage up the Illinois River in 1673.
+Opposite present day Peoria, the French explorers Robert de La Salle and Henri de Tonti in 1680 built Fort Crèvecoeur.
+Mass was celebrated there by three Recollect Fathers: Gabriel Ribourdi, Zenobius Membre, and Louis Hennepin.
 With some breaks in the succession, the line of missionaries extends to within a short period of the founding of modern Peoria.
 After the British took control of New France in 1763, the Archdiocese of Quebec retained jurisdiction in the Illinois area.

 1776 to 1875

 In 1776, the new United States claimed sovereignty over the area of Illinois.
-In 1785, Archbishop John Carroll of the Archdiocese of Baltimore, then having jurisdiction over the entire United States, sent his first missionary to Illinois.
+After the American Revolution ended in 1783, Pope Pius VI erected in 1784 the Prefecture Apostolic of the United States, encompassing the entire territory of the new nation.
+In 1785, Bishop John Carroll sent his first missionary to Illinois.
 In 1787, the area became part of the Northwest Territory of the United States.
+Pius VI created the Diocese of Baltimore, the first diocese in the United States, to replace the prefecture apostolic in 1789.

-With the creation of the Diocese of Bardstown in Kentucky in 1810, supervision of the Illinois missions shifted there.
-In 1827, the new bishop of the Diocese of St. Louis assumed jurisdiction in the new state of Illinois.
-In 1834, the Vatican erected the Diocese of Vincennes, which included both Indiana and Illinois.In 1839 Father Raho, an Italian priest, visited Peoria, remaining long enough to build the old stone church in Kickapoo, Illinois.
-St. Mary's, the first Catholic church in the city proper, was erected by Father John A. Drew in 1846.
-Among his successors was the poet, Reverend Abram J. Ryan.
+With the creation of the Diocese of Bardstown in Kentucky in 1810, supervision of the Illinois missions shifted there from the Diocese of Baltimore.
+In 1827, the Diocese of St. Louis assumed jurisdiction over the western half of the new state of Illinois.
+In 1834, the Vatican erected the Diocese of Vincennes, which included eastern Illinois.
+In 1839, Father Raho, an Italian priest, visited Peoria, remaining long enough to build the old stone church in Kickapoo.

+In 1843, the Vatican erected the Diocese of Chicago, taking the Illinois parishes from the Dioceses of St. Louis and Vincennes.
+St. Mary's, the first Catholic church in Peoria proper, was erected by John A. Drew in 1846.
+Among his successors as pastor of St. Mary's was the poet Abram J. Ryan.

-Many of the early Irish immigrants came to work on the Illinois and Michigan Canal; owing to the failure of the contracting company, they received their pay in land scrip instead of cash, and were thus forced to settle upon hitherto untilled farm-land.
-These Irish farmers, with the Germans, were followed by Poles, Slovaks, Slovenians, Croats, Lithuanians, and Italians who came to work in the coal mines.
-They were first organized in parishes looked after by priests of their own nationality.
+Many of the early Irish immigrants in Illinois in the mid-1800s came to work on the Illinois and Michigan Canal Owing to the failure of the contracting company, the workers received their pay in land scrip instead of cash, forcing them to settle on virgin farm land.
+These Irish farmers joined the existing German immigrants.
+They were followed by Poles, Slovaks, Slovenians, Croats, Lithuanians, and Italians who came to work in the coal mines.
+These groups were organized in ethnic parishes with priests of their own nationalities.
+In 1851, the first Catholic Church in Rock Island, St. James, was opened.